dabadgarcia/qiimereporter/README.md

 <br>

-If you type `qiimereporter example-metadata`, a file called `sample-metadata.tsv` will be created in your working directory that can be used as a template for your own dataset.
+If you type `qiimereporter example-metadata`, a template file called `sample-metadata.tsv` will be created in your working directory.

 <br>